-We share a joint vision for the future of our health system with our alliance partners and agree to work together to improve health outcomes for our shared population.
-This includes our local Alliance with the West Coast PHO, the South Island Regional Alliance with our four partner South Island DHBs and our transalpine partnership with the Canterbury DHB.
+The West Coast DHB works collaboratively and in partnership with other service providers, agencies and organisations to improve health outcomes for the West Coast population.
+This includes our participation in several clinically-led Alliances, the West Coast Alliance with the West Coast PHO, the South Island Regional Alliance with our four partner South Island DHBs, and our transalpine partnership with the Canterbury DHB.

-We recognise our role in actively addressing disparities in health outcomes for Māori and we are committed to making a difference.
-We work closely with Tatau Pounamu and our Kaupapa Māori provider (Poutini Waiora) in a spirit of communication and co-design that encompasses the principles of Te Tiriti o Waitangi and seeks to address equity for Māori.
+We also recognise our role and responsibility in actively addressing inequities in health outcomes for Māori and are committed to making a difference.
+We work closely with Tatau Pounamu (our Manawhenua advisory group) and Poutini Waiora (our kaupapa Māori provider) in a spirit of partnership and co-design that encompasses the principles of Te Tiriti o Waitangi and seeks to achieve health equity for Māori on the West Coast.

-In signing this document, we are satisfied that it fairly represents our joint intentions and activity and is in line with Government expectations for 2020/21.
+In signing this document, we are satisfied that it fairly represents our joint intentions and activity for the coming year and is in line with Government expectations for 2021/22.